incognite-lab/Pepper-Controller/README.md

 `robot = Pepper(PeppperIP,9559)`

-Now you can control Pepper from command line.
-Pepper can say somenthing:
+Now you can control Pepper from the command line.
+Pepper can say something:

 `robot.say("Hello, I am Pepper robot.")`

-If you want to Pepper to show the web on tablet type:
+If you want Pepper to show a website on tablet, type:

 `robot.show_web("https://www.google.com/")`

-You can esaily turn off Autonomous life:
+You can also easily switch Autonomous life on or off:

 `robot.autonomous_life_off()`
+`robot.autonomous_life_on()`

 ## Writing custom application

-As you can see from previous examples, it is pretty straigforward to write application in Python without Choreographe.
+As you can see from previous examples, it is pretty straigforward to write an application in Python without Choregraphe.

-We prepared two examples, that you can use as a templates for the developmnent of your own application.
+We prepared two examples that you can use as templates for the developmnent of your own application.

 First one presents basic robot capabilities: